stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   b --> d
 ```

-The reference from `B` to `D` is not admissible.
+In this example, the reference from `B` to `D` is not admissible, as `D` is considered an implementation detail of `C`.

-From this example, we can see that nodes don't have automatic access to their [niblings](https://www.merriam-webster.com/words-at-play/words-were-watching-nibling) (children of siblings), since they are considered implementation details of their parents.

 ### Piblings

-Consider the following admissibility graph:
+Nodes can reference their [piblings](https://www.dictionary.com/e/aunt-uncle-niece-nephew-words/) (siblings of parents).

 ```mermaid
 ---